stuttter/wp-meta-manager/SECURITY.md

 This policy does not guarantee bug-free software.

-This policy is a good-faith promise to acknowledge and address all responsibly reported issues.
+This policy is a good-faith promise to acknowledge and address all responsibly reported issues in a timely manner.

 All of the maintainers of this project appreciate you, and your time and efforts to improve the quality of this software.